-Goodeats on the other hand allows you to print a track and trace QR code, that Goodtill stores customer data on for 21 – days.
+Goodeats on the other hand allows you to print a track and trace QR code, that Goodtill by SumUp stores customer data on for 21 – days.
 This means you’ll only need to update your information every three weeks as opposed to every time you enter a restaurant, pub or cafe.
 This saves time, ups your turnaround and ensures a far better experience for your staff and customers alike.

 Download our app?

 Before customers can order, they’ve got to download a no-doubt expensive pub chain app.